9kubczas4/sorapiss-soft-portfolio/src/app/sample-use-cases/pages/recommended-sources/readme.md

-# Learn Angular for Free: Top 15 Online Resources You Shouldn't Miss - Part 1
+# Learn Angular for Free: Top Online Resources You Shouldn't Miss - Part 1
-# Free Angular Learning Materials: Unlock Your Full Development Potential - Part 1

 ### Intro
 Learning a programming language or framework can be a tough challenge, and when it comes to Angular, even experienced front-end developers often consider it to have a high entry threshold in comparison to others.
 With the abundance of information, courses, and materials available, it's easy to feel overwhelmed and unsure of where to begin.